-Species distribution data are always incomplete snapshots of actual species distributions, which are dynamic and thus constantly changing.
+Species occurrence data are always incomplete snapshots of actual species distributions, which are often elusive, dynamic and constantly changing.
 Predicting species distributions and how they may evolve is crucial for ecosystem management and conservation planning, but the intrinsic unpredictability that is inherent to living organisms prevents accurate categorical forecasts of species’ occurrence sites, or accurate delimitations of their distribution ranges.

-The course will include theoretical and practical lessons.
-We will use particular R packages, such as fuzzySim and modEvA, for 1) modelling species distributions based on available occurrence records; 2) evaluating the predictive capacity of these models using a varied set of measures that address different facets of model performance, such as discrimination, classification, explanatory power and calibration; and 3) incorporating natural uncertainty in analyses of species distributions, namely using fuzzy logic and formulas from quantum mechanics to assess similarity, diversity and change in biogeographical communities.
+The course includes theoretical and practical sessions, which are carried out entirely in R. We will use R packages such as fuzzySim and modEvA to 1) model species distributions based on available occurrence records, and obtain favourability from species presence probability; 2) evaluate the predictive capacity of these models with a varied set of metrics that address different facets of model performance, including discrimination and calibration; and 3) incorporate natural uncertainty in the analysis of species distributions, avoiding thresholds and instead using fuzzy logic to assess potential diversity, vulnerability, endemicity, overlap and change in biogeographical communities.

 - Introduction to species distributions.

 - Types of distribution data: Presence-only, presence-absence, range maps.

 - Introduction to modelling species distributions.